farhandigital/devto-enhanced/README.md

 - **Sticky Table of Contents** — Auto-generate a dynamic, scrollspy-enabled table of contents in the right sidebar that:
   - Includes all headings (H1-H6) from the article
   - Highlights the currently active section as you scroll
-  - Provides smooth scroll navigation to any section
   - Automatically generates IDs for headings without them
 - **Reading Statistics** — Display word count and estimated reading time (based on 225 WPM) below the article title
 - **Copy Article Button** — One-click button to copy the entire article in Markdown format, including: